Line of credit

 Credit rating can affect interest rates

-If you have a poor credit score, this may mean that you have to pay higher interest fees.
+If you have a poor credit score, this may mean that you have to pay interest fees.
 Lenders will use credit score information to determine how reliable you are as a borrower and the higher your credit score, the lower your line of credit interest.

 Getting rid of student loan debt